 On September 27, 2023, the Sponsor paid \$25,000 to cover certain offering costs of the Company in consideration for 3,737,500 Class B ordinary shares (the "Founder Shares").
-The Founder Shares include an aggregate of up to 487,500 shares that are subject to forfeiture depending on the extent to which the underwriters' over-allotment option is exercised, so that the number of Founder Shares will equal, on an as converted basis, approximately 20% of the Company's issued and outstanding ordinary shares after the Proposed Public Offering (excluding any Public Shares purchased by the Sponsor in the Proposed Offering).
+On November 20, 2023, the Company effected a share capitalization in the form of a share dividend of approximately 0.15384615 fully paid Class B ordinary shares for each Class B ordinary share in issue, resulting in the Sponsor holding an aggregate of 4,312,500 Founder Shares.
+The Founder Shares include an aggregate of up to 562,500 shares that are subject to forfeiture depending on the extent to which the underwriters' over-allotment option is exercised, so that the number of Founder Shares will equal, on an as-converted basis, approximately 20% of the Company's issued and outstanding ordinary shares after the Proposed Public Offering (excluding any Public Shares purchased by the Sponsor in the Proposed Offering).